segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## Can I change the data type of a column in the warehouse?

-Yes, the data type can be changed, and you can always reach out to [Segment support](https://app.segment.com/workspaces?contact=1){:target="_blank”} for assistances.

-For context, Segment uses ["unified" data types](/docs/connections/storage/warehouses/schema/#schema-evolution-and-compatibility){:target="_blank”} to create the all coresponding data types in cusostomer's data warehouse destinations based on the first value that comes in from a source.
-As an example, Segment support team can generally help in the below scenarios:
+Yes.
+Data types are initially set up in your warehouse based on the first value that comes in from a source, but you can request data type changes by reaching out to [Segment support](https://app.segment.com/workspaces?contact=1){:target="_blank”} for assistance.

+Keep in mind that Segment only uses [general data types](/docs/connections/storage/warehouses/schema/#schema-evolution-and-compatibility){:target="_blank”} when loading data in your warehouse.
+Therefore, some of the common scenarios are:
 - Changing data type from `timestamp` to `varchar`
 - Changing data type from `integer` to `float`
 - Changing data type from `boolean` to `varchar`

-And, the team normally can't update the data type in the below scenarios, where you need to manually change the data type:
+More granular changes (such as the examples below) wouldn’t normally be handled by the Support team, thus they often need to be made within the warehouse itself:
-- Expanding `varchar(256)` to `varchar(2048)`
+- Expanding data type `varchar(256)` to `varchar(2048)`
-- Updating `integer` to `bigint`
+- Updating data type `integer` to `bigint`
-- Updating `float` to `float8`
+- Updating data type `float` to `float8`
-- The credentials configured for syncing data doesn't have sufficient permissions

 ## Can the data type definitions in Protocols be enforced in a warehouse schema?